tgstation/tgstation/README.md

 We have a [list of guides on the wiki](http://wiki.ss13.eu/index.php/Guides#Development_and_Contribution_Guides) which will help you get started contributing to /tg/station with git and Dream Maker.

-For beginners it is recommended you work on small projects, at first.
+For beginners, it is recommended you work on small projects, at first.
 There is an easy list of issues which are [contributor friendly, here](https://github.com/tgstation/-tg-station/issues?labels=Contributor+Friendly&page=1&state=open).

 #LICENSE